-Braided structures, used as composite preforms, have a number of advantages over other competing processes, such as filament winding and weaving.
+Braided structures, used as composite preforms, have a number of advantages over other competing processes.

-Besides giving revolutionary solution, braiding and high pressure Resin Transfer Moulding provides enormous performance to the braided composite parts with proper ply orientations.
+In addition to being a revolutionary solution, braiding and high pressure Resin Transfer Moulding provide enormous performance to the braided composite parts with proper ply orientations.
 Some of benefits of this method are:

-- better resist delamination, which is the separation of layers due to out-of-plane forces.
+- They have better resistance against delamination, which is the separation of layers due to out-of-plane forces.

 - Preforms could be placed directly in the mold without any additional labor work

-- have a highly porous structure, which decreases resin infusion time
+- They have a highly porous structure, which decreases resin infusion time

-- Achieves high fatigue life and mechanical properties
+- They achieve long fatigue life and superior mechanical properties.